‘Survivor: Game Changers’ Spoilers: Next Vote Leaked, Behind The Scenes Of Production

 Ken McNickle used it on Day 36 of the 39 day game, and secured immunity to become among the final three of that season.
 This season, Sierra is holding the legacy advantage, but if sources are correct, she will ultimately end up willing that advantage away to another castaway.

-Sources say the leak for next week’s vote on Survivor: Game Changers suggests that Sierra Dawn-Thomas of Roy, Utah, will be the next castaway to become a member of the jury.
+Sources say the leak for next week’s vote on Survivor: Game Changers suggests that Sierra Dawn-Thomas will be the next castaway to become a member of the jury.
 One social media source on the Survivor Spoilers Reddit forum said the following.

 “This week, however, SU has named Sierra for going home next week.
 At this point, SU has verified their connection to a legitimate source that knows at least 24 hours in advance the post-merge boot order, so it’s reasonable to assume this information is correct.”